ThreeSR/Paper-Reading/README.md

 ### Model Editing
 Revisiting the Knowledge Injection Frameworks, revisit some previous works and discuss the question that random (unaligned) knowledge can obtain comparable performance as aligned knowledge

-BadLlama: cheaply removing safety fine-tuning from Llama 2-Chat 13B
+BadLlama: cheaply removing safety fine-tuning from Llama 2-Chat 13B, showcase if ckpt is released, user can utilize ckpt to convert the model into previous state.
+Thus, even though Llama has been fine-tuned to prevent harmful content, user can also restore it in Llama. this paper investigates the conversion of safety fine-tuning.

 Unlearn What You Want to Forget: Efficient Unlearning for LLMs, Introduce a new efficient unlearning approach for LLM, code has not been released yet